GerHobbelt/ejs/README.md

   * es6 yield support (setting option `{es6: true}`)
   * echo as function to output strings from code
   * cli tool (`$ ejs`)
+  * fileLoader is a global ejs option that can be replaced to imply security settings

 ## Example